ha-ccoon/ha-ccoon/README.md

 ### Welcome! 👋
 #### Who are you? 👀
 - 🦝 Well, people say I look like a raccoon.
-That's how I named myself as **haccoon**!
+That's how I named myself **haccoon**!
 - 🇨🇦 I lived in Canada for 6 years since 2016!
 Currently, live in Seoul, Korea.
 - 🧗‍♂️ A highly curious and self-directed individual with strong leadership qualities, I place great emphasis on personal growth and development.
 - 🌱 I’m currently in between jobs, open to remote and relocate.
 Please see the below and feel free to contact me!